niccihode/Bootcampbasics/README.md

 SSH into the control node and follow the steps below:
-- Copy the configuration file to your Ansible container by running: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+- Copy the configuration file to your Ansible container by running:
+'curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml'
-- Update the configuration file to include the ELK server's IP address: nano filebeat-config.yml
+- Update the configuration file to include the ELK server's IP address: 'nano filebeat-config.yml'
   - Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.
   - Scroll to line #1806 and replace the IP address with the IP address of your ELK machine.
-  - Save this file in  /etc/ansible/files/filebeat-config.yml
+  - Save this file in  '/etc/ansible/files/filebeat-config.yml'

 - Create another Ansible playbook that accomplishes the Linux filebeat installation instructions.
 - Save the configuration file in a directory called files in your Ansible directory.